Macedonia (Greece): Jews of Thessaloniki and other cities

 According to Misha Glenny, such Greek Jews had largely not encountered "anti-Semitism as in its North European form".
 Though antisemitism was used both by the Metaxas dictatorship and by newspapers such as Makedonia as part of the wider mechanism for identifying leftists, Greek Jews were either neutral or supportive of Metaxas.
 By the 1940s, the great majority of the Jewish Greek community firmly identified as both Greek and Jewish.
 World War II was disastrous for Greek Jews; the Battle of Greece saw Greek Macedonia occupied by Italy, Bulgaria, and Nazi Germany, with the latter occupying much of Central Macedonia and implementing the Nuremberg Laws against the Jewish population.
 Greeks of the Resistance and Italian forces (before 1943) tried to protect the Jews and managed to save some.
-In 1943 the Nazis began actions against the Jews in Thessaloniki, forcing them into a ghetto near the railroad lines and beginning their deportation to concentration camps in German-occupied territories.
+In 1943 the Nazis began actions against the Jews in Thessaloniki, forcing them into a ghetto and beginning their deportation to concentration camps in German-occupied territories.
 They deported 56,000 of the city's Jews, by use of 19 Holocaust trains, to Auschwitz and Bergen-Belsen concentration camps, where 43,000–49,000 of them were killed.
 Today, a community of around 1,200 remains in the city.
 Communities of descendants of Thessaloniki Jews – both Sephardic and Romaniote – live in other areas, mainly the United States and Israel.
 Other cities of Greek Macedonia with significant Jewish population (Romaniote or Sephardi) in the past included Veria, Kavala and Kastoria.